Skip to main content

 campaign_node.PNG

-You can find out more about individual node controls in the help articles for each of the Start, Campaign, Update contact, Add contact, Remove contact, Delay, Decision, Date split, Quantity split and Random split nodes.
+Configure each node by selecting it.
+For details on specific node types, see the help articles for Start, Campaign, Update contact, Add contact, Remove contact, Delay, Decision, Date split, Quantity split, and Random split nodes.

 node_control.PNG